BryanC05/NodeJS-Web-Scraper-Price-Tracker/README.md

-### Part 1: The README.md

-Copy the code below into a file named `README.md` in your project folder.

 # 📉 Node.js Web Scraper & Price Tracker

 A fully automated bot that monitors product prices on e-commerce websites.
 It runs on a schedule, scrapes the latest price using a headless browser (Puppeteer), and sends an email notification via SMTP when the price drops below your target.